-The ex-Kula Shaker frontman tells nme.com he "couldn't think of anybody better" with whom to relaunch his career...
+CRISPIAN MILLS, the former Kula Shaker frontman, who is to support Robbie Williams on his forthcoming UK tour, told nme.com he “couldn’t think of anybody better” with whom to relaunch his career.

 The unlikely pairing, which kicks off in Birmingham on October 9, came together when Williams heard some of the material Mills had been recording with his new band and made the approach.